-Industrial steam boilers are essential for process heating and electrical power generation.
-To reduce energy costs, the efficiency of these systems must be optimised.
+Industrial steam boilers are essential for process heating and power generation.
+To reduce energy costs, the efficiency of these systems must be optimized.

-Manufacturers and heating operators need to ensure continuous operation to keep plants running and meet customer requirements without interruption.
+Manufacturers and heating operators need to ensure continuous operation to guarantee plant production and meet customer requirements without interruption.

-To improve the performance and extend the life of an industrial boiler, proper operation is essential.
+To improve performance and extend the service life of an industrial boiler, proper operation is essential.

-Let's take a look at how to improve the performance of your industrial boiler and extend its life.
+Let's take a look at how to improve the efficiency of your industrial boiler and extend its service life.

 Industrial boiler drums are used to generate steam at high pressure.

-They are usually installed in factories to produce the thermal energy for industrial heating processes, cleaning or hydration processes, or to generate electricity in power plants.
+They are generally installed in factories to produce the thermal energy needed for industrial heating processes, cleaning or hydration processes, or to generate electricity in power plants.

-Keeping the water level precise in the drum is vital for both safe boiler operation and efficiency.
+Maintaining the correct water level in the drum is vital for both safe boiler operation and efficiency.

 If the water level is too high, it causes flooding and gets in the way of separating moisture from steam in the drum.
 However, if it’s too low, then conversion efficiency suffers and even exposed or damaged boiler tubes are possible.
 Usually, this requires maintaining a narrow range for optimal results.

-The control of the drum level is also called «feedwater control», as its purpose in a drum boiler is to maintain a constant water level in the drum.
+Storage tank level control is also known as "feed water level control", as its purpose in a storage tank boiler is to maintain a constant water level in the storage tank.

 Multi-function process controllers: a reliable and cost-effective solution for controlling the level of industrial steam boilers and achieving stable and accurate drum level control.